The Technoviking Meme

 The Film about the story of Technoviking

 The film reconstructs the Technoviking career from an unknown art video to a popular meme with millions of hits.
 But for the artist Matthias Fritsch it is not only a very interesting cultural, political and artistic phenomenon but it also stands for years of legal struggles in court.
-Both issues are topics of the new film that is available in the Internet for free from October 15th, 2015 on.
 Read more about the film

 The trial about the phenomenon created immense costs and put the film maker into big financial trouble.
-If you want to support Matthias in return you can donate right here.
+So far the film reached more than a million clicks on the Internet.
+Unfotunately these free clicks neither buy the film maker any food nor pay his rent.
+Please support Matthias & donate right here.
 Thank you!